codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard copy.md

     Applications and ApplicationSet
   * Health filters
     The built-in Argo CD set of health filters.
-    For detailed information, see the official documentation on [Health sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/){:target="\_blank"}.
+    For more information, see the official documentation on [Health sets](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/){:target="\_blank"}.
   * Labels
     The K8s labels defined for the applications.
 The list displays labels of _all_ the applications, even if you have applied filters.

     To see the available labels, select **Add**, and then select the required label and one or more values.
     To filter by the labels, select **Add** and then **Apply**.

-    For detailed information, see the official documentation on [Labels and selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/){:target="\_blank"}.
+    For more information, see the official documentation on [Labels and selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/){:target="\_blank"}.

 {% include
 image.html